-- o Click on 'Login' under 'SHARE HOLDER' tab and further Click 'forgot password?' - o Enter User ID, select Mode and Enter Image Verification (CAPTCHA) Code and Click on 'Submit'. - b.
-In case shareholders/ members is having valid email address, Password will be sent to his / her registered e-mail address. - c.
-Shareholders/ members can set the password of his/her choice by providing the information about the particulars of the Security Question and Answer, PAN, DOB/DOI, Bank Account Number (last four digits) etc. as mentioned above. - d.
-The password should contain minimum 8 characters, at least one special character (@!#\$&), at least one numeral, at least one alphabet and at least one capital letter. - e.
-It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - f.
-For shareholders/ members holding shares in physical form, the details can be used only for voting on the resolutions contained in the Notice. - g.
-During the voting period, shareholders/ members can login any number of time till they have voted on the resolution(s) for a particular "Event". - h.
-Shareholders/ members holding multiple folios/demat account shall choose the voting process separately for each of the folios/demat account.
+- o Click on 'Login' under 'SHARE HOLDER' tab and further Click 'forgot password?' - o Enter User ID, select Mode and Enter Image Verification code (CAPTCHA).
+Click on "SUBMIT".

+In case shareholders are having valid email address, Password will be sent to his / her registered e-mail address.
+Shareholders can set the password of his/her choice by providing the information about the particulars of the Security Question and Answer, PAN, DOB/DOI, Bank Account Number (last four digits) etc. as mentioned above.
+The password should contain minimum 8 characters, at least one special character (@!#\$&), at least one numeral, at least one alphabet and at least one capital letter.